-- Library session led by TSO Librarian Gary Corrin with TSO Affiliate Composer Emilie LeBel on Monday, April 19, 2021.
+- Virtual library session for selected participants led by TSO Principal Librarian Gary Corrin with TSO RBC Affiliate Composer Emilie LeBel on Monday, April 19, 2021.

-- Feedback session (in person or digitally) with TSO Music Director Gustavo Gimeno, TSO Composer Advisor Gary Kulesha and TSO Affiliate Composer Emilie LeBel, and representative musicians from the orchestra’s woodwind, brass, percussion, and string sections on Saturday, May 29, 2021 (after the Reading Session).
+- Feedback session (in person or digitally) with TSO Music Director Gustavo Gimeno, TSO Composer Advisor Gary Kulesha, TSO RBC Affiliate Composer Emilie LeBel, TSO Artistic staff, and representative musicians from the Orchestra’s woodwind, brass, percussion, and string sections on Saturday, May 29, 2021 (after the Reading Session).
 Composers may attend in person or remotely.

-- One individual follow-up lesson/mentorship session with TSO Affiliate Composer Emilie LeBel
+- One individual follow-up virtual mentorship session for each participant with TSO RBC Affiliate Composer Emilie LeBel (date and time in 2021 TBA).

-- Composers will receive a copy of an archival recording of their work for their personal review and/or grant application purposes.
+- A copy of an archival recording of their work for their personal review and/or grant application purposes.

 The Toronto Symphony Orchestra is committed to the support and development of orchestral repertoire that reflects the diversity of Canada.
 We welcome applications from diverse cultural and regional communities.
 Preference may be given to applicants who are members of one or more of the following groups: women, Indigenous peoples, persons with disabilities, and members of a visible minority.

-- Open to all Canadian composers, with no age restrictions.
+- Open to all Canadian composers (citizens and permanent residents), with no age restrictions.

 - Works must not have been commissioned by a professional orchestra.

 - There is no duration limit, though shorter works (under eight minutes) are encouraged.
 An excerpt or movement from a longer work may also be submitted.

 - Due to COVID-19-related protocols, works requiring non-standard set-ups, vocals, or electronics are not eligible.

 - The chosen composers are expected to attend the Reading Session activities.
 Composers may attend in person or remotely.
-If a selected composer is unable to attend the reading, another composer’s work will be chosen.
+If a selected composer is unable to attend the reading (virtually or in person), another composer’s work will be chosen.

-- NB The TSO does not provide travel or accommodation costs for composers to attend either the preparatory session with TSO Library or the Orchestral Score Reading Session.
+- Please note that the TSO does not provide travel or accommodation costs for composers to attend the Orchestral Composition Reading Session.

 Composers are required to submit materials electronically.
 Please use the online submission form to provide the following: